earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster05-classify-raster.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge - plot change over time

 1. Create a classified raster map that shows **positive and negative change** in the canopy height model before and after the flood.
 To do this you will need to calculate the difference between two canopy height models.
 2. Create a classified raster map that shows **positive and negative change** in terrain extracted from the pre and post flood Digital Terrain Models before and after the flood.

-For each plot, be sure to add a legend that clearly shows what each color in your classified raster represents.
-Add a title to your plot.
+For each plot, be sure to:

+* add a legend that clearly shows what each color in your classified raster represents
+* use better colors that I used in my example above!.
+* add a title to your plot.

 You will include these plots in your final report due next week.

+Check out <a href="https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/colorPaletteCheatsheet.pdf" target="_blank">this cheatsheet for more on colors in `R`. </a>

+Or type: `grDevices::colors()` into the r console for a nice list of colors!
 </div>